Cod Wars: Results

 Iceland achieved its overall aims.
 As a result, the already-declining British fisheries were hit hard by being excluded from historical prime fishing grounds and the economies of the large northern fishing ports in the United Kingdom, such as Grimsby, Hull, and Fleetwood, were severely affected, with thousands of skilled fishermen and people in related trades being put out of work.
-The cost for repairing the damaged Royal Navy frigates was probably over £1 million at the time.
+The cost for repairing the damaged Royal Navy frigates is estimated to have totaled to over £1 million at the time of the incidents.

 In 2012, the British government offered a multimillion-pound compensation deal and apology to fishermen who lost their livelihoods in the 1970s.
 More than 35 years after the workers lost their jobs, the £1,000 compensation offered to 2,500 fishermen was criticised for being insufficient and excessively delayed.

 Scholarship

+The term "Cod War" was coined by a British journalist in early September 1958.
+None of the Cod Wars meet the threshold for a conventional war, and are more accurately described as militarised interstate disputes.

-A 2016 review article finds that the underlying drivers behind the desire to extend fishery limits were economic and legal for Iceland, but they were economic and strategic for the United Kingdom.
+A 2016 review article found that the underlying drivers behind the desire to extend fishery limits were economic and legal for Iceland, but were economic and strategic for the United Kingdom.
 It, however, argues that "these underlying causes account for the tensions but are not enough to explain why bargaining failure occurred".
 After all, the outbreak of each Cod War was costly and risky for both sides.

 Several factors are mentioned to explain why bargaining failure occurred.
 The nature of nationalism and party competition for Iceland and pressure from the trawling industry for Britain are reasons that both sides took actions that were of noticeable risk to their broader security interests.
 Interdepartmental competition and unilateral behaviour by individual diplomats were also factors, with the British Ministry of Agriculture and Fisheries influencing the British government's decision "more than the Foreign Office".

 A 2017 study argues that both a combination of powerful domestic pressures on statesmen to escalate and miscalculation by those statesmen contributed to the outbreak of the Cod Wars.
 The study argues that Iceland won each of the Cod Wars because Icelandic statesmen were too greatly constrained by domestic politics to offer compromises to the British, but British statesmen were not as constrained by public opinion at home.